 The sun is shining and the flowers are in bloom.
 We all enjoy snuggling up indoors with a hot drink during the winter – but now the seasons are changing, and everyone’s keen to get outdoors.
 Ask your followers to take part in a Spring Photo Contest.

 Here’s a great example from a takeaway pizza company.
 They targeted university students celebrating spring break.
 This age group loves taking and sharing photos… and students are always interested in free food!

 The fun photo contest made the brand seem in touch and approachable.
 And because they asked followers to vote on photos as well as posting, they could double their online engagement.

-Top tip: Get a head start with our spring PhotoFun templates!
-Click here to try the demo and create your own spring promotion in minutes.
+Get a head start with our spring PhotoFun templates!
+Try the PhotoFun Spring DEMO and create your own spring promotion in a few minutes.

 We’ve said it before, we’ll say it again: email marketing is still the most powerful way to increase sales.
 But how do you get those contacts to begin with?

-A spring giveaway with registration form can help you recruit hundreds of new subscribers.
-Plus, because you can customize the registration form, you can also collect customer data to help target future promotions.
+A spring giveaway with a registration form can help you expand your mailing list by hundreds of new contacts.
+Plus, because you can customize the registration form, you can collect all the customer data that you need to help you target future promotions.

 Take the example above, from a local gardening center.
 Spring is exactly the season when gardening businesses and brands should maximize sales.
 This brand offered three Spring Planting Kits, each showcasing a range of valuable, seasonal products.

 The prize was perfectly designed for their target audience.
 And because the brand curated each bundle of rewards, they added extra value for the winners.
 Meanwhile, customers who didn’t win were reminded of the useful spring products on offer.

 Top tip: liven up your giveaway with cheerful spring pastels and floral patterns.
 Use our spring giveaway templates with a ready-made design!